 In Oia, the village sits a little lower, so for many hotels it is harder to see the actual sunset.
 The village faces more south than west.
 Many people congregate at different viewpoints around the village for sunset in Oia.
 The old castle is a very popular spot.
 People start staking claims on prime real estate spots hours before the sun actually sets.
 The castle is at the tip of the island and juts out enough to see the sun set on the ocean.
 Alternately, you could book reservations at a restaurant for sunset.
 I read Kastro (or the area around it) is a good spot.
 The windmills are popular as well.

 If you find the blue domed churches, you’ll also find a heck of a crowd for sunset.
 We stayed in the most amazing Airbnb right amongst the domes and there was no shortage of people trying to sneak into our gate and pathway (which was private property) to get better views and pictures.
-Multiple times per day there would be a wedding shoot right outside.
-If you try to sneak in there, the little old lady who lives down the path will come out and yell at you and (everyone else) in Greek for the entire duration of sunset, waving her walking stick at the crowd.
+Multiple times per day there would be a wedding photo shoot right outside.
+If you try to sneak in there, chances are, someone will have something to say about it.
 Don’t say I didn’t warn you.

 I also saw a lot of people hopping fences to climb on top of buildings and church roofs to get those perfect “IG shots.”
 All I can say is it’s frowned upon and someone in the crowd will likely call you out in front of everyone and you’ll look like a bit of an ass.
 But it seems everyone is doing it.
 Book THIS Airbnb like we did, with it’s own private rooftop and amazing views, and you won’t have to worry about it.
 Sunrise from the blue domes is actually even better.
 You’re welcome.

 If you don’t mind catching sunset shoulder to shoulder with hundreds of other cell phone gripping tourists, Oia is an unforgettable place to see it.
-So the verdict?
+So the verdict between Oia vs Imerovigli?
 Imerovigli for romantic, private viewing of the best sunset and Oia for great photography with the blue domes in the foreground.
 That’s my two cents.